DrDaroo/BardBot-Discord-bot/README.md

 BardBot is my personal project it may have some errors, it wasn't tested much but I do what I can to make it work.
 I'm also not a professional programer so any tips, fixes or explanations are welcome.

+## Future
+I would like to include basic usable logging mechanism with my bot.
+Also in future BardBot will have Searching function which instead of playing first search from youtube will display 5? or less ? search results allowing user to choose which track they want to play.
+Some functions will be reworked like (prefix)status which would display what track is played by bot right now with all data of a track, like actual time to end current track or next track in queue in specified discord channel.